 Juan Muga’s grandfather produced their first rose´.
 Juan describes the Muga rose´ as “very fruity and a super friendly wine.
 It is a way to introduce young people to red wine.
 It helps young people continue into reds.
 The Muga rose´ seems to sell best in the cold countries of Canada and the UK, as they prefer something fresh in the warm months.”

-While the winery suggests this rosé compliment seafood and pasta, I found it to be an adventurous wine with a definite gastronomic demeanor.
-Another words, it will find harmony with any food on almost any occasion.
+While the winery suggests this rosé complements seafood and pasta, I found it to be an adventurous wine with a definite gastronomic demeanor.
+In other words, it will find harmony with any food on almost any occasion.
 Why wait for summer and start savoring a glass this evening.